 Figure 3 shows the planned flight lines over the PI defined polygon.
-The survey was planned with nominal values of 700 m AGL for flight altitude, a mean flying speed of 60 m/s and a swath overlap of 50%.
-The laser Pulse Repetition Frequency (PRF) was set at $100 \, \text{kHz}$ .
-The scan angle (Field-of-View or FOV) was limited to $\pm$ 15 degrees and the scan frequency (mirror oscillation rate) set to 60Hz.
+The survey planning was performed considering nominal values of 600 m for flight altitude above the terrain, a mean flying speed of 65 m/s and a swath overlap of 50%.
+Because the objective of the project is to map the canyon with a good spatial sampling and good precision, the laser Pulse Repetition Frequency (PRF) was set at 70 kHz, which yields a good tradeoff between both requirements.
+The scan angle (Field-of-View or FOV) was limited to \pm 21 degrees and the scan frequency (mirror oscillation rate) set to 40 Hz.
 These parameters were chosen to ensure a uniform along-track and across-track point spacing and to achieve the overall targeted point density.
-The scan product (frequency x angle) equals 900 or 90% of the system maximum of 1000.
-The beam divergence was set to narrow divergence (0.25 mrad) which results in a 0.17 meter laser spot size at the nominal flying height of 700 m AGL.
+The scan product (frequency x angle) equals 840 or 84% of the system maximum of 1000.
+The beam divergence was set to narrow divergence (0.25 mrad) which results in a 0.15 meter laser spot size at the nominal flying height of 600 m AGL.
 The nominal flight parameters, equipment settings, and the survey totals are summarized in Table 2.